 We are an incorporated society and registered charity not a Trust.
 Our official title is 'Gisborne City Vintage Railway Inc'.
-Membership fees are $20 per annum for an individual and $30 for a family (as at 4th August 2011).
+Membership fees are $20 per annum for an individual and $30 for a family.

 We are always looking for donations and sponsors no matter how small in order to keep our Wa165 running.
 See the "How you can Help" Page for more details.

 There are many people and organisations around Gisborne and New Zealand we would like to take the time to sincerely thank for their contributions over the years we have been restoring our Wa165 .
 These contributions however big or small have been genuinely appreciated and have assisted us to where we are today.
 As you all can appreciate we could not list everyone here on our website but the committee would like to mention a few:

 - Williams Trusts

 - Department of Tourism 1988 (NZ Government Grant)